Counting connected hypergraphs via the probabilistic method: Appendix

-Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} give asymptotic formulae for the number of connected $r$-uniform hypergraphs with $s$ vertices and nullity $t=\Theta(s)$.
-As noted below, these results imply asymptotic formulae for $C_r(s,t)$ and $P_r(s,t)$ that should be valid if $t/s\to 0$ sufficiently slowly as $t\to\infty$.
-Here we show that Theorem~\ref{thenum} is consistent with the formulae in the preprint~\cite{BC-OK2pre} and extended abstract~\cite{BC-OK2abs}, but not with those in the published (only online so far) paper~\cite{BC-OK2b}.
-Since our formulae are consistent with other results, it seems most likely that an error has crept into~\cite{BC-OK2b} that was not present in the earlier versions~\cite{BC-OK2pre,BC-OK2abs}.
+Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} gave an asymptotic formula for the number of connected $r$-uniform hypergraphs with $s$ vertices and nullity $t=\Theta(s)$.
+As noted below, their result implies asymptotic formulae for $C_r(s,t)$ and $P_r(s,t)$ valid if $t/s\to 0$ sufficiently slowly as $s\to\infty$.
+Here we show that Theorem~\ref{thenum} is consistent with the (single) formula given in the preprint~\cite{BC-OK2pre}, extended abstract~\cite{BC-OK2abs}, and corrected version of~\cite{BC-OK2b}.\footnote{In a previous draft of this appendix we showed that Theorem~\ref{thenum} is not consistent with a different formula given in the original published version of~\cite{BC-OK2b}; Behrisch, Coja-Oghlan and Kang have since published a corrigendum.}

-In both versions, Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} write $\zeta$ for the average degree of the hypergraphs under consideration; in our notation this is $rm/s=(r/(r-1))(s+t-1)/s$.
-They write $d$ rather than $r$ for the number of vertices in each hyperedge, and define a quantity $r$ implicitly by the equation
+Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} write $\zeta$ for the average degree of the hypergraphs under consideration; in our notation this is $rm/s=(r/(r-1))(s+t-1)/s$.
+They write $d$ rather than $r$ for the number of vertices in each hyperedge, and define a quantity~$r$ implicitly by the equation

 Transforming to our notation by writing $r$ instead of $d$, and substituting $1-\rho$ for the variable $r$ being solved for, this equation becomes

 Taking logs, this is easily seen to be equivalent to \eqref{rdefc}, so the quantity $r$ appearing in their results is exactly $1-\rho$ where $\rho$ is defined as in Theorem~\ref{thenum}.